top of page

 ATMs are available in urban areas.
 We can provide guidance on the availability of ATMs and cash withdrawal limits.

 There might be restrictions on the amount of currency you can bring in or take out.
-Reach out to us for current regulations.

 Budgets can vary based on travel style.
 We can provide an estimated daily budget range for different types of travelers.

-Tipping is appreciated but not always mandatory.
-We can guide you on customary tipping practices.
+Tipping is appreciated but not mandatory.

 Use hotel safes and carry minimal valuables.
-We can provide advice on keeping your belongings secure.

 Feel free to connect with us for tailored advice and insights regarding managing money during your stay in Mozambique.
 Your financial peace of mind is our priority.